 11 things to see & do in Crete

 Once home to the ancient Minoans - the earliest recorded civilization in Europe - Crete is enveloped in thousands of years of history not to mention ringed with a stunning coastline, and you won't be disappointed with the choice of white sandy beaches and turquoise waters on offer.

 Holidays to Crete: it's no surprise that there are countless affordable deals on breaks to this Greek island.
-Thomas Cook*, for example, offers holidays departing from airports across the UK, including Edinburgh, Newcastle, Bristol, and London Gatwick among others.
+Greek specialist Olympic Holidays* offers some great value breaks, as does giant TUI* with departure points across the UK.

 The restaurants here are among Crete's best, and when you've finished dining you can take a wander to admire the old city walls and ancient ruins.